logo and images of Spain

-The Sierra de las Nieves Natural Park, Andalucia, Spain - Information and Holiday Rentals
+Sierra de las Nieves Natural Park, south west Spain

 The Sierra de las Nieves Nature Park (Snow Mountains) lying in a mountainous part of Malaga province between Marbella and Ronda, extending to 18,000 Ha, was declared Biosphere Reserve by UNESCO in 1995 due to the diversity and importance of the plants and animals there.